MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Empirical Evaluation

 The 794 program files that constitute our experimental subjects gather a total of 2,747 methods, functions, and similar constructs: 1,668 of these have no pre-conditions, 1,403 no post-conditions, and 1,044 have neither.
 This does not necessarily imply that the spec is \emph{weak}.
 In fact, it is common for functions and predicates to omit such contracts.
 However, when these are invoked within methods that \emph{do} have specs, mutations affecting them can still contribute to measuring the quality of the overall program's specification.

 Our experimental procedure consists of running \ourTool against the 794 files.
-To measure the performance of each mutation operator individually, we perform mutation testing by applying each of our operators individually in successive iterations.
-This requires, for each program, 32 runs of the scanner (one for each operator) and 32 rounds of invoking the mutator on the identified mutation targets.
-This phased approach has no impact on the generated mutants, but 32 partial scans differ from a single full one as each scan traverses the \ac{AST}.
-To achieve faithful results for runtime with all operators enabled, we also perform a default scan that collects all targets in one execution.
-Moreover, to accelerate the experiment runtime, we parallelized some workflow components.
-For the scanner, each job involves scanning a single program for mutation targets using a single mutation operator, while for the mutator, each job entails generating mutants for a single program.
+To accelerate the experiment runtime, we parallelized some workflow components.
+Each scanner job involves scanning a single program for mutation targets using a single mutation operator, while for the mutator, each job entails generating mutants for a single program.
 We executed each experiment (i.e., a mutation operator on a file) 10 times.
 We then removed 20\% of the repetitions with the highest and the lowest runtimes.

-The experimental procedure was run on a cluster running Ubuntu 20.04 operating system, Linux kernel version 5.15, with 1GB of RAM, and an Intel(R) E5-2450 CPU at 2.1GHz.
-We use the version of Dafny 4.10.0 corresponding to commit hash \texttt{7159879}\footnote{\url{https://github.com/dafny-lang/dafny/tree/7159879}, accessed Nov.
-2025.} and Z3 v4.12.6.
+The experiment was run on a cluster running Ubuntu 20.04, Linux kernel version 5.15, with 1GB of RAM, and an Intel(R) E5-2450 CPU at 2.1GHz.
+We use Dafny 4.10.0. (version corresponding to commit \texttt{7159879}\footnote{\url{https://github.com/dafny-lang/dafny/tree/7159879}, accessed Jan.
+2026.}) and Z3 v4.12.6.